alcatraz/Alcatraz/README.md

 ## Uninstall

-The installation process creates `~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/Alcatraz.xcplugin`, which can be deleted to uninstall the plugin completely.
+The installation process creates `rm -rf ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/Alcatraz.xcplugin`, which can be deleted to uninstall the plugin completely.
 To remove all packages installed via Alcatraz, run `rm -rf ~/Library/Application\ Support/Alcatraz/`.

 ## Team